-If only the surface of the wood is wet, then only one sunny day is usually needed for drying prior to painting.
+If only the surface of the wood is wet, then only one sunny day is usually needed for drying before painting.
 If the wood is saturated, several sunny or windy days are necessary.

-2. Unfinished Siding Was Exposed to Several Weeks of Sunlight Before Painting
+Unfinished Siding Was Exposed to Weeks of Sunlight

-Sunlight degrades the unfinished wood surface, thus it will never hold paint as well as fresh wood.
-If the unfinished wood is exposed more than three weeks, lightly sand or power wash the surface to remove the thin layer of degraded wood before applying paint.
+Sunlight degrades the unfinished wood surface.
+Thus it will never hold paint as well as fresh wood.
+If the unfinished wood is exposed more than three weeks of sunlight before painting, lightly sand or power wash the surface to remove the thin layer of degraded wood before applying paint.

 Oil-based paint should be applied when the temperature is at least 40 F; for latex paints, it should be 50 F. Conditions should remain above these temperatures for a full day and night after painting.
 When pre-treating the wood with a paintable water-repellent preservative (a recommended practice), best results are achieved when applied at greater than 70 F.

-4. Wood Was Too Hot When It Was Painted or Was Heated Soon After Painting
+Wood Was Too Hot When It Was Painted

 Do not paint when the temperature reaches 90 F or greater.
 To prevent temperature blisters, avoid painting surfaces that will soon be heated.
 The best procedure is to "follow the sun around the house."
 The east side of the building should be painted late in the morning, the south side in the middle of the afternoon, the west side late in the afternoon.
 The north side can be painted at any time during the day.
 However, at least two hours are needed for fresh paint to dry before the weather cools to the point where dew forms.
 If blistering on the wood surface does occur, allow the paint to dry for a few days, scrape off the blisters, smooth the edges with sandpaper, and paint the area.

-A high level of humidity inside the house is often the cause if paint failure occurs on the outside walls of the bathroom or kitchen, and it can be even more pronounced on the outside of an upper floor.
+A high level of humidity inside the house is often the cause of paint failure that occurs on the outside walls of the bathroom or kitchen.
+It can be even more pronounced on the outside of an upper floor.
 In multi-story buildings, there is a chimney effect.
-Warm moist air is trying to vent upstairs, and eventually this moisture travels out through the siding.
+Warm moist air is trying to vent upstairs, and eventually, this moisture travels out through the siding.
 Paint failure may be more noticeable near electrical outlets or other breaks in the vapor barrier.
 Drier air enters the house through cracks on the main level; therefore, paint failure caused by high humidity is usually not a problem on the main level.
 Condensation on the windows also indicates excessive humidity in the house.
 Turning down your humidifier or turning on a bathroom exhaust fan will help lower the humidity level inside the house.
-An energy efficient but somewhat expensive solution to high levels of humidity is to install an air-to-air heat exchanger.
+An energy-efficient but somewhat expensive solution to high levels of humidity is to install an air-to-air heat exchanger.
 Here, warm moist air gives its heat to the incoming fresh, dry air.

 Water can travel in behind the siding of the house through various routes but has to travel out through the wood, pushing the paint off.
 Even if the paint remains on the surface, this moisture can cause other problems.
 Large overhangs, proper caulking, and a 12-inch minimum ground clearance may decrease the chance of water getting in behind the siding.
 Additional suggestions to prevent paint failure in this situation include the following: